NSU: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-Northeastern State University’s average SAT score is 984.
-To be a competitive applicant for Northeastern State University your SAT score should come close to the average.
-If you’re closer to the 873, you’re likely going to have a tougher time getting accepted.
-To consider Northeastern State University a “target” school (one that you are likely to get into) you should aim for a score of 1095.
+Northwestern State University of Louisiana’s average SAT score is 990.
+To be a competitive applicant for Northwestern State University of Louisiana your SAT score should come close to the average.
+If you’re closer to the 880, you’re likely going to have a tougher time getting accepted.
+To consider Northwestern State University of Louisiana a “target” school (one that you are likely to get into) you should aim for a score of 1100.

-Northeastern State University’s average ACT score is 62.
-To be a competitive applicant for Northeastern State University your ACT score should come close to the average.
-If you’re closer to the 54, you’re likely going to have a tougher time getting accepted.
-To consider Northeastern State University a “target” school (one that you have a good chance of getting into) you should aim for a score of 71.
+Northwestern State University of Louisiana’s average ACT score is 63.
+To be a competitive applicant for Northwestern State University of Louisiana your ACT score should come close to the average.
+If you’re closer to the 55, you’re likely going to have a tougher time getting accepted.
+To consider Northwestern State University of Louisiana a “target” school (one that you have a good chance of getting into) you should aim for a score of 72.

 |25th Percentile